Blue Cat Audio - Software Made by Musicians for Musicians

 Like all Blue Cat Audio plug-ins, Blue Cat's MB-5 Dynamix uses a skinnable user interface.
 It means that the appearance and behavior of the user interface can be entirely customized.

 Especially with third party skins, the experience may be quite different from the one offered by the default skins that we provide.
 However, our plug-ins and our skinning engine have several standard features that will be available whatever your favorite skin.
-This is what is described in this chapter.

 More information about custom skins can be found in the skins section.

-Main Toolbar and Menu
+The Main Toolbar

-In some skins, an optional toolbar gives you access to the some of the functionalities of the main menu.
+In most skins, an optional toolbar at the top of the user interface gives you access to the main options and settings of the plug-in:

 Icon Name Function